Lorwyn: Morningtide

 As revealed in an advertisement in the trade publication ICv2 and later confirmed by Mark Rosewater in his column, Morningtide expanded upon Lorwyn’s flavor and theme by focusing on at least five classes (Soldiers, Shamans, Wizards, Warriors, and Rogues) as well as a few minor class-based tribes (Druids, Archers, Knights, Clerics, and Assassins) in addition to the eight races of Lorwyn (Kithkin, Merfolk, Faeries, Elementals [Flamekin and Greater], Goblins, Giants, Treefolk, and Elves).
 Additionally, the three new mechanics keywords Prowl, Reinforce, and Kinship were introduced in this expansion.

 Four preconstructed theme decks were released as part of the set.
 The theme decks are "Battalion" (White/Blue), "Going Rogue" (Blue/Black), "Shamanism" (White/Black/Green), and "Warrior's Code" (Red/Green).

 Tribal

-The block has a tribal theme, focusing heavily on creature subtypes, revolving around eight primary creature types.
-Each of these appear in two or more colors, with one as the primary color:
+The block has a tribal theme, now referred to in game as kindred, which focuses heavily on creature subtypes.
+The tribes of Lorwyn are composed of eight primary creature types.
+Each of these are represented by a primary color, as well as one or two others: